fabiolelis/project-template/README.md

 ![RTE page](https://github.com/fabiolelis/project-template/blob/master/images/rte_website.png)

-How writing this information one by one would be pretty inneficient, I inspected the page looking for a document that could be read by a machine and found the link that pointed to all the information in JSON.
-For example, RTE has everything about the constituency of Carlow-Kilkenny  available in http://www.rte.ie/electionresults/2016/general/json/fullconstituency_c01.json.

 As writing this information one by one would be extremely inneficient and pointless, I inspected the page looking for a document that could be read by a machine and found the link that pointed to all the information in JSON.
 For example, RTE has everything about the constituency of Carlow-Kilkenny  available in http://www.rte.ie/electionresults/2016/general/json/fullconstituency_c01.json.